 Want to keep this information handy for future reference?

-Below are two printer-friendly handouts with all these tips and more!
+Below are two printable handouts with all these low sodium diet tips and more!